What is Research Ethics?

 If your questionnaire is not being used as part of a research project, then you probably don’t have to have ethical approval.
 It depends on what you intend to do with the results.
 For instance, course evaluations, internal service satisfaction surveys and the like, where there is no intention to publish the results beyond the University, would not need ethical approval.

-On the other hand, if a student decides to conduct such a survey as part of his or her coursework, then that should have ethical approval.
+On the other hand, if a doctoral researcher decides to conduct such a survey as part of his or her coursework, then that should have ethical approval.

 What does ethical approval cover?

 In applying for ethical approval, you will need to prove that you have considered the following: